-North Mataranka and South Mataranka are classified as Top End systems and water extraction licences in these zones are subject to announced allocations5.
+The North and South Mataranka water management zones are classified as Top End systems and water extraction licences in these zones are subject to announced allocations6.
 Announced allocations seek to manage extraction levels to avoid:

-- a) wet climatic condition flows becoming average climatic condition flows - b) average climatic condition flows becoming dry climatic condition flows and - c) increasing the intensity of dry climatic condition flows.
+- a) wet climatic condition flows becoming average climatic condition flows - b) average climatic condition flows becoming dry climatic condition flows and - increasing the intensity of dry climatic condition flows.

-In the North Mataranka and South Mataranka, licence holders will be notified of the announced allocation prior to 1 May each year.
-Any reduction in annual entitlements is based on specified minimum flow https://nt.gov.au/environment/water/management-security/water-allocation/announced-waterallocations#:~:text=Every%20year%20on%20May%201,annual%20announced%20allocations%20or%20AAAs requirements at the Roper River at Elsey Homestead (G9030013) relative to the climatic conditions based on modelled natural flows at 1 November each year.
+In the North Mataranka and South Mataranka water management zones, licence holders will be notified of the announced allocation prior to 1 May each year based on set minimum flow requirements in the Roper

+6 At the time this plan was made the information was available at: <a href="https://nt.gov.au/environment/water/management-security/water-allocation/announced-water-allocations#:~:text=Every%20year%20on%20May%201,annual%20announced%20allocations%20or%20AAAs

+River at Elsey Homestead (G9030013) relative to the climatic conditions based on modelled natural flows at 1 November each year.